This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 3) DON’T OVERDO IT

-No matter your labor experience, don’t push yourself to do too much too soon!
+No matter your labor experience or how much you prepared while still pregnant to be on top of postpartum chores, don’t push yourself to do too much too soon!
 I say this from personal experience, as I busted a couple of stitches (TMI) a few days after I got home from the hospital.

 These were just little things like getting up to make my own food, grabbing my phone from the bedroom, or going outside to check the mail.
 You just had a baby, it’s okay to ask for some help!
 This leads me to my next point…